PaulLebmann/docker-gibbonedu/README.md

 9. run `docker-compose pull`
 10. run `docker-compose build`
 11. run `docker-compose up -d`
-12. visit your server the way you set it up via its domain name
+12. visit your server the way you set it up either via a domain name or via ip:80 and start the Gibbon web based setup process

-### Upgrade (tested 21.0.01 to 22.0.00)
+### Upgrade (tested 21.0.01 to 22.0.00, tested 22.0.01 to 23.0.02)
 The upgrade procedure reflects [https://docs.gibbonedu.org/administrators/getting-started/updating-gibbon/](https://docs.gibbonedu.org/administrators/getting-started/updating-gibbon/).

 1. Backup your database and installation files.